Host Methods for Progress 4GL

 Combo box

-No Label methods are available in this version.
+No Label methods are available in Version 3.0

 Message Box